aryanparikh-coder1/codepath-prework/README.md

 ## Video Walkthrough (GIF)

 If you recorded multiple GIFs for all the implemented features, you can add them here:
+(I sometimes click the button too quickly so it doesn't show that I clicked it)
 ![LightandSoundMemoryGame](https://user-images.githubusercontent.com/92760614/164836715-952ec3be-62bf-49e7-b324-aa3e811ce88d.gif)